 - Nikon Z 14-24mm f/2.8 S: 650 grams / 1.43 pounds

 I give Nikon very high marks for this.
 Few photographers would have been surprised if this lens had weighed at least a couple hundred grams / half a pound more.
-Yet somehow Nikon found a way to make it the lightest lens in its class by a substantial amount.
+Yet somehow Nikon found a way to make it one of the lightest lenses in its class.

 Does this come with a durability penalty?
 Not particularly.
 While it’s true that the Nikon Z 14-24mm f/2.8 S has a mostly plastic exterior, it’s high-quality plastic, and the lens mount is still metal.